 Everyone has been overdosing on the internet since hunkering down at home.
 Which corners of the web have you been rummaging in?

 Andrew Cotter's youtube videos and twitter posts of him commentating on his two dogs Mabel and Olive have been a revelation.
 He is a professional sports commentator and the way he uses his professional skills to describe the routine silliness of dogs is a pleasure to behold.
 I interviewed the World Champion Heptathlete Katarina Johnson Thompson and she made a mock video of attempting to do a heptathlon inside which was hilarious.
 The comedian Sarah Cooper lip-syncing President Trump's COVID briefings are also comedy gold on TikTok.
 In February I had never heard of Zoom, now it's the only way I communicate with friends.
 In a professional context, Zoom interviews now give us all a chance to peer into a room of a famous person's house.
 I spoke to Paloma Faith in her basement and there was an armless and headless shiny red mannequin behind her.
 The comedian Russell Kane had a beautiful office with a 1930s desk in it, and the singer Fleur East had this incredibly vibrant mural behind her.
 The bookshelves in the background thing is played out.

-To learn more about Nihal's BBC Radio 5 Live show, head here, and to shop his Oliver Spencer edit, see below.
+To learn more about Nihal's BBC Radio 5 Live show, head here.